FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig-installing/readme.md

 ### Update paths

-This is non-mandatory parameter that specified list of paths to subtree that UniConfig will process the intended change of it as gNMI SET message - Update operation.
+This is non-mandatory parameter that specifies list of paths by which the UniConfig will process the intended change as gNMI SET message - Update operation.
 The paths are in regexp format.

 More information about update paths feature <https://docs.frinx.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_gnmi/#update-paths>.

 ### Replace paths

-This is non-mandatory parameter that specified list of paths to subtree that UniConfig will process the intended change of it as gNMI SET message - Replace operation.
+This is non-mandatory parameter that specifies list of paths by which the UniConfig will process the intended change as gNMI SET message - Replace operation.
 There is specific replace diff implementation inside of UniConfig that will check and merge all changes according to specified `replace-paths` and make sure that gNMI SET message will have the same path as the one specified in `replace-paths` in install request.